-These are services I regularly use and require some type of online access.
+These are services I regularly use and require some online access.
 They cover a wide range of services from backups to passwords and lots in between.
-Some are free and some are paid services.
+Some are free, and some are paid services.
+The list is alphabetical.

-Disclosure: Some of the items with a mean that at no additional cost to you, I will earn a commission if you click through and make a purchase.
+Disclosure: Some items with a mean that at no additional cost to you, I will earn a commission if you click through and make a purchase.

-There are a number of ways to define Feedly, but perhaps the one that’s easiest to understand is as a Google Reader replacement.
+There are many ways to define Feedly, but perhaps the one that’s easiest to understand is as a Google Reader replacement.
 In fact, that’s how I first started using the service when Google decided to shut down its RSS reader.
 I simply imported my OPML file.
 The service has both a free tier and a yearly paid one.
-I think there is enough value in the paid service, which costs me about $75 a year.
+There is enough value in the paid service, which costs me about $75 a year.
 There is also a free tier if you follow 100 feeds or less.

 My suggestion is to start small until you get the hang of the service.
 It’s easy to go “hog wild” and add in hundreds of feeds.

-This is a browser extension that continually reminds me of my mistakes including everything from spelling mistakes to the Oxford comma.
-It works seamlessly with Gmail, Microsoft Office and other online platforms such as WordPress.
+This browser extension continually reminds me of my mistakes, including everything from spelling mistakes to the Oxford comma.
+It works seamlessly with Gmail, Microsoft Office, and other online platforms such as WordPress.
 However, it doesn’t work in some programs like Scrivener or Google Docs.
 In those cases, I can copy and paste my content and work within their native app.
 You can also turn the service off for a particular site using the toolbar icon.

 The service has both a free version and a paid plan.
-The paid plan provides 400+ rules, vocabulary suggestions, and a plagiarism checker.
-The premium plan is about $12 a monthly if you buy the annual plan.
+The paid program provides 400+ rules, vocabulary suggestions, and a plagiarism checker.
+The premium plan is about $12 monthly if you buy the annual plan.
 I have seen sale offers at various times.

 One Note is a great program that I think gets overlooked.
-It has many of the features of Evernote and in some ways is simpler and free.
+It has many of the features of Evernote and, in some ways, is more straightforward and free.
 Although the program is used a lot in education, I use it to share information about websites.
-I have sections for procedures, vendors, contact people etc. I can control who can edit the pages.
+I have sections for procedures, vendors, contact people, etc. I can control who can edit the pages.
 The program also has phone and desktop versions.